Reno Notebook / By Jennifer Malise / June 11, 2018

-Believe it or not, bathrooms can be one of the most efficient spaces in your home.
+Believe it or not, a bathroom can be one of the most efficient spaces in your home.
 With only enough room for essentials, it’s far too easy to cross the line into crowded sink tops and cluttered shower ledges.
-But it doesn’t have to be that way.
-Planning your bathroom storage with key features can help maximize space and minimize clutter before it spirals out of control.
-The ideas below—from inventive built-ins to medicine cabinets—are not only space-saving but will add a splash of personality.
+But it doesn’t have to be that way!
+Carefully plotting your bath storage with key features like the ones below can help maximize space and minimize clutter before it spirals out of control.